vectorgrp/ci-siltest-demo/README.md

 It is implemented as an AUTOSAR SWC running on top of Vector MICROSAR Classic.

 To facilitate the development of this ECU, the development organization performs large parts of their system testing as SIL tests using a virtual ECU.
-The virtual ECU is built using Vector [vVIRTUALtarget](https://www.vector.com/int/en/products/products-a-z/software/vvirtualtarget/).
+The virtual ECU is built using Vector `vVIRTUALtarget`.
 The ECU is integrated in a CANoe4SW Server Edition simulation environment with remaining bus simulation.
 In this simulation environment the system test cases are implemented using CAPL and organized in YAML-based format.
 These test cases can be efficiently created and managed through our [`Vector Test Unit` Visual Studio Code plugin](https://marketplace.visualstudio.com/items?itemName=VectorGroup.test-unit).